hrbosker/hrbosker.github.io/content/resources/how-to/write-a-manuscript/index.md

 - **Now just start typing.** It's easier to revise and edit something that you wrote yesterday than to fill an empty page.
 So why not jot down a few sketchy sentences and rework them later into something nice?

+{{% callout note %}}
+*Did you know that...* in the olden days, [APA guidelines](https://apastyle.apa.org/) asked you to place figures only at the end of the manuscript, presumably for copyediting reasons.
+Their positions in the main text were identified by short "Insert Figure 1 about here" boxes.
+However, this is a real pain, for reviewers in particular (and everyone else too, really...), because this means you need to flip back and forth between main text and figures to understand the results.
+It's much easier and more effective if you place figures in text.
+Even if journal guidelines still ask you to place figures at the end of the manuscript, I usually just put them in text and wait for an editorial assistant to call me out...
+{{% /callout %}}

 *Happy writing!*